moxley/video-editor/README.md

 ## What I Learned

 I'd never built software that worked with videos before, so that was new.
+Most of what I learned was the `<video>` DOM API.
 I had built an image editor using similar technologies.
 That experience proved to be helpful.

+The web frontend hasn't been a primary skill used in my day job since 2011.
+However, I started learning React starting around 2016, and I used it extensively in a side project from 2018 to the present.
+Part of that experience included learning Typescript.
+During that time, I learned enough NPM, Webpack and Babel to get the job done, but I still don't feel confident with those technologies.

 ## Decisions

 The 145 second value required for the timeline bar was a bit of a problem.
 It wasn't clear whether that value was chosen to keep the assignment simple, or if it was supposed to be a product requirement.
 I assumed the latter, becuase the value didn't make the assignment more simple.
-The video I tested with was less than 145 seconds, so the active area was much narrower than the bar itself.
+The video I tested with was less than 145 seconds, so the area representing the video timeline was much narrower than the bar itself.
 The result was a little awkward.

 ## Additional Thoughts